awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

 ### Control access to the AWS Support API operations for Trusted Advisor<a name="control-access-to-trusted-advisor-deny-support"></a>

 In the AWS Management Console, a separate `trustedadvisor` IAM namespace controls access to Trusted Advisor\.
 You can't use the `trustedadvisor` namespace to allow or deny Trusted Advisor API operations in the AWS Support API\.
-Instead, you use the `support` IAM namespace\.
+Instead, you use the `support` namespace\.
 You must have permissions to the AWS Support API to call Trusted Advisor programmatically\.

  For example, if you want to call the [RefreshTrustedAdvisorCheck](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_RefreshTrustedAdvisorCheck.html) operation, you must have permissions to this action in the policy\.